ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 _From left to right (2021---2022): view from my condo when I was working from home in McKinley Hill, the Brandenburg gate during the ExplosionAI meet-up at Berlin, my mechanical keyboard._
 {: style="text-align: center;"}

-At AI2, I was fortunate to be mentored by Pradeep, Yanai, and Yizhong.[^1] My experience at AI2 shaped my research interests and solidified what type of researcher I want to be: earnest and competent.
+At Ai2, I was fortunate to be mentored by several good researchers as a pre-doc.
-I still remember when we were unable to submit our first project in time for a conference due to unexpected results, yet they remained supportive as we went back to the drawing board.
+Ai2 is great place, and my experience there shaped my research interests and introduced me to several role models I aspire to emulate as I grow into this career.
-We then reframed the project and it became a better paper than before!
+I was also lucky to be part of big collaborative efforts such as the [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/olmo) projects.
-Later, they also trusted me to deliver the preference scaling aspect of the [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/olmo) projects, which resulted in significant performance gains in our models&mdash; a contribution I'm proud to have accomplished last year.
+I worked a lot on scaling our preference datasets which resulted in significant performance gains in our models&mdash; a contribution I'm proud to have accomplished last year.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/library.png" width="220" style="border: 2px solid black; margin: 0 5px;">